Class of 2004

 BA in Music and BS in Economics

-Scott recently finished a first draft of a composition for Pierrot ensemble and finished a piece that will be performed by Scott Lang and the NKU percussion ensemble this November.
+Scott recently finished a draft of a composition for Pierrot ensemble and finished a piece which was performed by Scott Lang and the NKU Percussion Ensemble.

 Scott’s Experience at NKU: